remix-run/remix/docs/tutorials/jokes.md

 And notice that each of those route modules is only concerned with their part of the URL.
 Neat right!?
 Nested routing is pretty nice, and we're only just getting started.
 Let's keep going.

-💿 Next, let's handle the `/jokes/new` route.
+💿 Remix, let's handle the `/jokes/new` route.
 I'll bet you can figure out how to do that 😄.
 Remember we're going to allow people to create jokes on this page, so you'll want to render a `form` with `name` and `content` fields.

 <details>